aziascreations/Youtube-Auto-Archiver/readme.md

   * Configurable delays, actions, locations per channel.
 * Planned for v1.0.0
   * Native support for cookies for *yt-dlp* and maybe *streamlink*.
-  * Propagated SIGINT and SIGTERM to child threads.
   * Complete command injection protection.
 (Unless explicitly disabled for some specific config fields)

 ## Requirements